1. How long does it take for my profile to get approved?

 You don’t have to send invoices yourself.
 When you create a bill in Worksome, we automatically create an invoice on behalf of you and collect the payment from your client.

-If you need the invoice for your own accounting, you can find it in the job dialogue in your Worksome profile.
+If you need the invoice for your own accounting, you can find it in the conversation about the job in your Worksome profile.

 This invoice can then be included in your accounting as an attachment.
 In some accounting systems, such an attachment is called a financial attachment and the amount must be entered as credit, so it will be an income either by choosing "Credit" (instead of Debt) or by setting the amount as a negative number.